|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Pulse the butter and flour together until you have pea-sized crumbs.
+Pulse the flour, butter, and salt together until you have pea-sized crumbs.
 Gradually add in the ice water until the dough forms soft crumbs that you can squeeze together to form dough.

 Form the dough into a large disk, wrap in plastic wrap and place in the refrigerator for at least 20 minutes or up to 3 days.